dweidner/kirby-firewall/README.md

 RewriteRule ^content/(.*)$ index.php [L]
 ```

-It allows our custom route to handle the access control for all your files within the content folder.
+It allows our custom route to control the access to all your files within the content folder.

 ## Usage